F5Networks/f5-openstack-docs/docs/openstack_docs/os-deploy-guide.rst

+.. _os-deploy-guide:

 OpenStack Deployment Guide
 ==========================

 Overview
 --------

 This guide will allow a user who is largely unfamiliar with OpenStack to create an all-in-one, bare metal installation of `OpenStack RDO <https://www.rdoproject.org/>`_.
-The instructions presented here guide you through the installation of an operating system and using Packstack to simplify OpenStack deployment.
+The instructions presented here guide you through installing an operating system and using `Packstack <https://wiki.openstack.org/wiki/Packstack>`_ to deploy OpenStack.

 The information presented here is based on the RDO project `Quickstart guide <https://www.rdoproject.org/install/quickstart/>`_.
-We've found the
-RDO documentation set extremely helpful and recommend consulting it for any issues you may encounter.
+We've found the RDO documentation set extremely helpful and recommend consulting it for any issues you may encounter.

-**WARNING: This guide describes how to deploy OpenStack Kilo.
-This is an open source project that is continually changing; while the instructions included here worked for us, there is no guarantee they will work exactly the same for you.**
+**CAUTION:** This guide describes how to deploy OpenStack using Packstack.
+Both are open source projects that are continually changing.
+You may see some variations between the commands presented here and those available in your environment.

 Prerequisites
 `````````````